EGhost98/Weather-Forecast/README.md

 The API endpoint enables seamless integration of weather forecast functionality into external applications by making requests to the specified endpoint with the required parameters.

-Feel free to explore the API endpoint further and adapt it to suit your specific requirements or extend its functionality as needed.

 ## Tests Explanation

 The `Forecast/tests` directory contains individual test files for different components of the app.
 Here's an explanation of each file, categorizing them as unit tests or integration tests: